Ryan Tucker (baseball): Texas Rangers

 On October 6, 2010, Tucker was claimed off waivers by the Texas Rangers.
 He had his contract purchased by Texas on April 27, 2011.
 He appeared in five games for the Rangers in 2011, working five innings of relief, with a 7.20 ERA.
 On August 30 he was released.

 Los Angeles Dodgers

-On November 16, 2011, Tucker was signed to a minor league contract, with a spring training invite, by the Los Angeles Dodgers.
-He was assigned to the AAA Albuquerque Isotopes.
+On November 16, 2011, Tucker was signed to a minor league contract that included a spring training invite, by the Los Angeles Dodgers.
+He was subsequently assigned to the Triple-A Albuquerque Isotopes.

-He pitched in only 4 games for the Isotopes and spent much of the time on the disabled list, before having shoulder surgery to repair a torn labrum on June 5, 2012.
-He was released on July 6, 2012.
+Tucker pitched in only 4 games for the Isotopes and spent much of the time on the disabled list, before having shoulder surgery to repair a torn labrum on June 5, 2012.
+He was released on July 6.
 Tucker had a subsequent surgery on October 8, 2013, to repair a right shoulder SLAP tear with subacromial bursitis.

 Post-baseball career

 After retiring from baseball, Tucker opened a cannabis dispensary in Cathedral City, California.